-The sanction depends on the gravity of the fraude.
+The sanction depends on the gravity of the fraud.
 Following factors are considered:

-- the extent of the fraude;
+- the extent of the fraud:

-- gravity of the fraude (for example committed during the foundation year or at the end of the programme when graduating?);
+- gravity of the fraud (e.g. committed during the foundation year or at the end of the programme when graduating?);

 - first time offender or recidivist;

 - attitude of student.